LaercioCandido/LaercioCandido/README.md

 ### Hi there!!

 Graduated in Mathematics, currently working as an Student Experience Manager at <a href="https://www.sirius.education/">Sirius</a>, integrating my experience in Education and my knowledge in data science.
-In addition, studying software engineering and software development at <a href="https://www.42sp.org.br/">42 São Paulo</a>.
+In addition, studied software engineering and software development at <a href="https://www.42sp.org.br/">42 São Paulo</a>.

 -------